ChatGPT App vs Custom GPT: What Is the Difference? (April 2026)

 Can a Custom GPT have a user interface?

 No. Custom GPTs respond with text and markdown.
 They can call external APIs through Actions, but the results come back as text responses rendered by ChatGPT.
-ChatGPT Apps (MCP Apps) are different — they render a sandboxed web application (HTML/CSS/JS) directly inside the conversation as an interactive iframe.
+ChatGPT Apps (MCP Apps) are different.
+They render a sandboxed web application (HTML/CSS/JS) directly inside the conversation as an interactive iframe.

 Do ChatGPT Apps work outside of ChatGPT?